← Back

 10. Remove the frittata from the oven and rest for 3–4 minutes before slicing into generous squares.

-11. Plate the frittata alongside the lemon-dressed salad and crusty bread.
-Finish with the reserved mint, a pinch of chilli flakes, a drizzle of extra virgin olive oil, a squeeze of lemon and a pinch of flaky sea salt.
+11. Finish with the reserved mint, a pinch of chilli flakes, a drizzle of extra virgin olive oil, a squeeze of lemon and a pinch of flaky sea salt.

 Per serving